ChrisH2727/Milestone-3/README.md

 - An admin user may view the list of isotopes types available.

-- An admin user may add and update delete an isotope type.
+- An admin user may add, update and delete an isotope type.
 Deletion is only possible where sources of that isotope type have been returned to the inventory.

 - Quick User Guide